NorthEast Mediation & Arbitration, LLC

 In circumstances where an injury results in death, I have experience in successfully mediating these emotional and stressful cases.

 Employment, Discrimination, and Harassment

-NEMA has handled hundreds of employment cases on behalf of businesses and as a contract mediator for the U.S. Equal Opportunity Commission.
-I have had numerous successes with settlement resolutions, mediating with state and federal agencies and human resource departments in small companies to large corporations.
-Specific areas within this practice include:
+NEMA has handled 100s of employment cases on behalf of businesses and as a mediator for the U.S. Equal Opportunity Commission.

 Commercial and Residential Real Estate

 Fifteen years as a commercial real estate owner has provided the insight needed to resolve many complex real estate cases.